-We have audited the accompanying consolidated balance sheets of Bridgford Foods Corporation (the "Company") as of November 2, 2012 and October 28, 2011 and the related consolidated statements of operations, comprehensive income (loss), shareholders' equity and cash flows for each of the fiscal years in the two year period ended November 2, 2012.
+We have audited the accompanying consolidated balance sheets of Bridgford Foods Corporation (the "Company") as of October 31, 2014 and November 1, 2013 and the related consolidated statements of operations, comprehensive income (loss), shareholders' equity and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.